SankarshU/Reinforcement-Learning-Causal-RL-DeepDive/CausalRL/Counterfactual-Off-Policy-Evaluation/Readme.md

 #### To be noted
 - True MDP Requirements: Evaluate whether a learned MDP is sufficient, and consider the need for experimental validation and an in-depth theoretical analysis.
 - Limitations of Discrete States: Acknowledge the constraints imposed by discrete states.
-- Future Research Directions: Identify potential areas for follow-up research.
+- Future Research Directions: Identify potential areas for follow-up research, a follow up wok is [here](https://arxiv.org/abs/2111.06888).
 - I used Conservative Q-Learning (CQL) for Offline Reinforcement Learning in my experiments.
 A dedicated folder will cover CQL